andyatkinson/rehash/README.markdown

 ### Git

-Rehash uses git submodules to track plugins.
+Rehash uses git submodules to track plugins, check the `.gitmodules` file.

 ### Plugins and gems